Svendolin/Bachelor-Project-SKA2025/readme.md

 **Full Text Search:**
 * Super powerful full text search capabilities of Postgres
-* When it matches the search term directly, it will be displayed first on the top as the most reöevant result
+* When it matches the search term directly, it will be displayed first on the top as the most relevant result

 **Advanced  Next.js routing patterns:**
 * URL switches but the core layout stays the same (Car with all the informations and stuff)